Ley789/SimpleRayTracer/Thesis/thesis.md

 Distribution ray tracing was introduced by Cook in 1984 \cite{cook}.
-This method increases realism of the image by using probability distributions for specific effects and increases the number of generated rays to approximate the result.
-For example generating multiple shadow rays for area light sources to represent soft shadows.
+This method increases realism of the image by using probability distributions for specific effects and increases the number of generated rays to approximate the result; for example generating multiple shadow rays for area light sources to represent soft shadows.

 Path tracing was introduced by Kajiya in 1986 \cite{kaji}.
 Applying distributing